Roof Surveys

 • Valuation: find out how much it costs to bring the property up to market value.

 Beware of obtaining quotes from contractors who may charge you extortionate fees for potentially unnecessary repairs.
-This is why a roof survey conducted by an independent surveyor will help you establish what exactly is wrong, how to fix it and at what estimated budget.
+This is why a roof survey conducted by an independent surveyor will help you establish what exactly is wrong, how to fix it and at what estimated budget — repair versus replacement argued from evidence, with the defects photographed and explained so any contractor's quotation can be measured against the actual scope of work.
+If the report turns up unfamiliar vocabulary — flaunching, torching, soakers — the building survey glossary translates it.

 Frequently asked questions